 Skills are developed related to obtaining health histories, inspection, auscultation, percussion, and palpation of clients through the life span.
 Emphasis is placed on health teaching, the head-to-toe assessment, and selected body system assessments.
 Basic laboratory diagnostic values and normal growth and development are introduced.
 Thirty (30) didactic course hours, and forty-five (45) practice hours.
 Fall.
-Co-requisite: NU 210.
+Co-requisite: NU 210, or consent of instructor.